UniversalDependencies/docs/_ga-dep/case.md

 #### adjuncts

-PPs can precede or follow the verb they modify.
+PPs can precede or follow the verb they modify, or follow the noun they modify.

 (i) _<b>Sa</b> bhliain sin, bhuaigh siad an Chorn_ `In that year, they won the Cup'

 (ii) _Bhuaigh siad an Chorn <b>sa</b> bhliain sin_ `They won the Cup <b>in</b> that year'

+(iii) _An teach sa chathair_ `The house in the city'

 #### progressive aspectuals